MorpheoOrg/morpheo/docs/modules/learning.md

 ## Definition of a machine learning problem on Morpheo

 The Morpheo platform can handle different machine learning problems.
-Problems are defined by members of the Dreemcare project.
+Problems are defined by members of the plaform administrators.
 The first problem addressed by the platform is sleep stages classification, other potential problems are sleep apnea detection, insomnia detection.
 The definition of a problem requires the creation of a `problem workflow` and a set of data with corresponding targets.
 A `problem workflow` mainly defines what are the **data targets** and the **performance metric** used to evaluate machine learning models.